microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 SampleInterval = 0
 ```

-To combine zero, one or many faces with the rate-limited source video, we will use an event processing `Combine` engine as follows:
+To combine detected faces with the rate-limited source video, we will use an event processing `Combine` engine as follows:

 ```ini
 [CombineFaces]